Meridian-bound train derails in Alabama

 “There are no reports of injuries and no reports of a hazardous materials release,” the railroad said.

 The Calhoun County Journal reported the derailment took place about 6:45 a.m.
-The Calhoun County Sheriff’s Office said a section of track was damaged and multiple cars had derailed, but there is no danger to the surrounding community, the Journal reported.
+The Calhoun County Sheriff’s Office said a section of track is damaged and multiple cars have derailed, but there is no danger to the surrounding community, the Journal reported.

-Norfolk Southern said additional details will be released as they become available.
+Norfolk Southern operates more than 200 miles of tracks throughout Mississippi and more than 1,300 miles of tracks in Alabama.
+Meridian serves an important role for the railroad as the host of one of two rail yards in the state and the railroad’s sole Rail-Truck Transfer Facility.

+Meridian also plays an important role as one end of The Meridian Speedway, a jointly operated, 320-mile route between Norfolk Southern and Kansas City Southern that runs from Meridian to Shreveport, Louisiana.
+According to Norfolk Southern, the Speedway is the most direct route for moving freight from the West Coast to the Southeast Region.

 Commented